ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 ## Known issues

-* There are some reports that empty cleaning logs are currently delivered by Ecovacs for Ozmo 920/950.
+* There are some reports that currently empty cleaning logs are being delivered by Ecovacs for Ozmo 920/950 and Ozmo T8/T8+/T8 AIVI.
 * For the Deebot Ozmo 930 it is recommended to [schedule a restart](https://www.iobroker.net/#en/documentation/admin/instances.md#The%20page%20content) once a day because there are some reports that the connection is lost after approx. 24 hours.
-* There are also some reports that there's a strange behavior of the battery value on Deebot 900/901.
+* There's a strange behavior of the battery value on Deebot 900/901.
 It's very likely that this is a firmware bug.
   * You can use the corresponding option in the adapter config as a workaround.
 * The "pause" button does not work with Deebot 710/711.